-The Bony System.
-12. The development of this is shown by a projection of the superciliary ridges, long and high nose, and square chin.
+velopment of this is shown by a projection of the superciliary ridges, long ceived by the clairvoyant : and last, and high nose, and square chin.

-13. Shown by a broad and high forehead, these requirements call for an adept. pyriform face, fine skin and hair, bright eyes, head high above the ears and say, 'shall we pursue and study?' well forward of the ear-openings.
+Shown by a broad and high forehead, pyriform face, fine skin and hair, bright eyes, head high above the ears and say, 'shall we pursue and study?' well forward of the ear-openings.